 Among the many policies and procedures I outline, I tell students that we have a collective responsibility to establish a principled space in our classroom.
 This is a “ground-clearing practice that sets a leveled foundation upon which to build our work and relations” in the classroom.

 The principled space was originally developed by artist and activist, Hanalei Ramos.
-We further developed it in our collective, Building the Anti-Racist Classroom (BARC), and we establish this practice at the start of every workshop.
 The principled space recognizes that it’s not ever truly possible to guarantee a ‘safe space’ and thus in its place, we can at least commit to adhering to a set of agreed principles.

 In my classrooms, I establish the principles that we’ll be aware of our privileges, treat others’ experiences with respect, and be kind to others and ourselves.
 I explicitly state that we will not allow interests that are violent, oppressive, or deny the integrity of others.